Orphic Astrology

 The Lunar Stations

-As a calendrical system, Lunar Mansions divide the sky into 27 or 28 sectors, each marked by key fixed stars or asterisms along the path of the Moon.
-There are conflicting modern calculations of the Mansions.
-For example, Astro-Seek's calculator for determing the tropical boundaries of the Mansions doesn’t take precession into account and therefore doesn't line up with the actual asterisms.
-I have found that the position of the fixed stars is of utmost importance as they are the basis of each Lunar Station’s significance.
-The indicator or “host” stars are the guiding compass for identifying which Station the Moon (or any other planet) is passing thru.
-It is the asterisms and the star deities that give the Lunar Stations their meaning.
-Keep this in mind when tracking the Moon’s transits, especially if electing for astral magic.
+Personally, I have found that the position of the fixed stars is of utmost importance as their stellar influences are the basis of each of the Lunar Station’s significances.
+The indicator or “host” stars have traditonally served as the guiding compass for identifying which Station the Moon (or any other planet) is passing through.
+It is the asterisms with the stellar spirits and deities presiding therein that give the Lunar Stations their meaning.
+You are encouraged to experiment with both approaches while keeping all of this in mind when tracking the Moon’s transits, and especially if electing for astral magic.
+This corner of my website presents the 28 Lunar Stations with their various cultural cross references as an online resource for working with the ancient lunar calendrical system.

 Coming Soon:::::::::::